Adversarial Validation: Error-Correction Coding Patterns for LLM Outputs

 - MiniMax M2.5

-Each model is told: find specific flaws, unsupported claims, factual errors, logical issues.
-Return strict JSON with severity ratings and an overall verdict (ACCEPT / ACCEPT_WITH_FIXES / REJECT).
+Each model is told: find specific flaws, unsupported claims, factual errors, and logical problems.
+It must return strict JSON with severity ratings and one overall verdict (ACCEPT / ACCEPT_WITH_FIXES / REJECT).

-- Per-model critique: each reviewer's verdict, flaws identified, severity ratings
+- Per-model critique: each reviewer's verdict, flaws found, and severity ratings

-- Agreement: did all three converge on the same verdict?
+- Agreement: did all three land on the same verdict?

-- Consensus verdict: majority vote across the three
+- Consensus verdict: the majority vote across the three models

-- Average reviewer confidence: how sure the reviewers are, averaged
+- Average reviewer confidence: how certain the reviewers were, averaged together

-- Latency per model: which model was fastest, slowest
+- Latency per model: which model was fastest and which was slowest

-- Fallback events: when a model failed (free-tier rate limits are real)
+- Fallback events: times a model failed (free-tier rate limits are real)

 Why This Beats Single-Model Self-Review

-The standard "have the LLM check its own work" pattern has a documented failure mode: the same model that generated the output is biased toward defending it.
-Independent models do not share that bias.
-They have different training distributions, different fine-tuning regimes, different alignment policies.
-Their independent assessments are less correlated than two passes from the same model.
+The common approach of asking the LLM to check its own work has a known problem.
+The same model that wrote the answer tends to defend it.
+Other models do not share that bias.
+They were trained on different data, fine-tuned in different ways, and built with different alignment rules.
+So their separate reviews share fewer common errors than two passes from the same model.

-This matters because the variance reduction from cross-model averaging only works when the errors are uncorrelated.
-Three models with the same architecture, same training data, and same alignment will tend to make the same errors.
-Three models with different lineages will catch each other's mistakes.
+This matters because averaging across models only lowers variance when the errors are not correlated.
+Three models with the same architecture, same training data, and same alignment will tend to make the same mistakes.
+Three models from different lineages will catch what the others miss.

 From a wiki synthesis I built mapping communications theory to prompt engineering: "Adversarial-validate and verification loops ARE error correction.
 Redundant agent runs = repetition coding.
 Cross-chain validation = parity check.
 The cost of redundancy (budget) vs reliability (correctness) is the fundamental coding theory tradeoff."